-You may attend the meeting via the internet and vote during the meeting.
-Have the information that is printed in the box marked by the arrow available and follow the instructions.
+You may attend the meeting via the Internet and vote during the meeting.
+Have the information that is printed in the box marked by the arrow available and follow the instructions:

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 pm.
-Estern Time on June 16, 2022.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+Eastern Time on June 15, 2023.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, S1 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW D83922-P67652 KEEP THIS PORTION FOR YOU RRECOR THIS PROD XY CA RD IS W ALID ON LY WHEN SIGNED AND DATED.
-DETACH AN ID RETURN THIS PO RTION OF A BIOSCIENCES, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - - 65 The Board of Directors recommends you vote FOR the following: О 0 О number(s) of the nominee(s) on the line below.
-85 1.
-Election of Directors - 0.0 Nominees: 01) Timothy C. Barabe 02) Carsten Brunn, Ph.D.
-03) Nishan de Silva, MD MBA The Board of Directors recommends you vote FOR the follo ow Ing proposal For / Against Abstain 2.
-To approve, on a non-binding and advisory basis, a resolu described in the accompanying proxy statement under "Ex ition ap proving th ne compen sation of Selecta Biosciences, Inc.'s named executive officers, a .
-0 0 0 The Board of Directors recommends you vote ONE YEAR fo One Three Years Abstal 3.
-To approve, on a non-binding and advisory basis, the frequency uency o f solicitati on of advis sory stockholder approval of executive compensation.
-0 0 0 The Board of Directors recommends you vote FOR the follo ow Ing proposal s: For / Against Abstain 4.
-To approve an amendment to Selecta Biosciences, Inc.'s R stock from 200,000,000 to 350,000,000. lestated Certificat e of Incorp poration to increase its authorized number of shares of commo 0 0 0 5.
-To ratify the appointment of Ernst & Young LLP as Selecta December 31, 2022.
-Blosck ences, Inc. 's indepen ident registered public accounting firm for the fiscal year ending 0 0 0 NOT any E: To transact such other business as may properly come befortinuation, postponement or adjournment thereof. fore the Annual M Meeting or Pleas adm perso or pa ie sign exactly as your name(s) appear(s) hereon.
-When sig inistrator, or other fiduciary, please give full title as such.
+/OTE, I MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW S: V14686-P89227 KFF EP THIS PORTI ION I OR YOU R RECO THIS PROX XY CA RD IS VA ALID ONL CH AND RET LECT A BIOSCIENCES, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: number(s) of the nominee(s) on the line below.
+1. Election of Directors 0 0 0 - 1 Nominees: 01) Scott D. Myers 02) Timothy A. Springer, Ph.D.
+03) Patrick Zenner The Board of Directors recommends you vote FOR the following proposals: Fe For Against Abstain 2.
+To approve, on a non-binding and advisory basis, a resolu described in the accompanying proxy statement under "Ex tion ap proving the and Direct ne compen: ctor Compe sation of Selecta Biosciences, Inc.'s named executive officensation." cers, as כ 0 0 3. o approve an amendment to Selecta Biosciences, Inc.'s Restated Certificate of Incorporation, as amended, to change the vote required for tockholders to approve an amendment to its Amended and Restated Bylaws from two-thirds to a majority of the outstanding shares of capital stock of electa Biosciences, Inc. entitled to vote thereon. כ 0 0 4.
+To ratify the appointment of Ernst & Young LLP as Selecta December 31, 2023.
+Bioscie ences, Inc. 's indepen dent registered public accounting firm for the fiscal year ending [כ 0 NOT E: To transact such other business as may properly come be fore th e Annual I Meeting or any continuation, postponement or adjournment thereof f. adm se sign exactly as your name(s) appear(s) hereon.
+When signistrator, or other fiduciary, please give full title as such.
 Joi onally.
 All holders must sign.
-If a corporation or partnership, artnership name by authorized officer. ining a Intown please s attomey ers should sign in ful , executor, deach sign corporate Skan ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date L
+If a corporation or partnership, artnership name by authorized officer. nt own ers should each sign Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date